Private Traditional Craft Experience From

 What is Lacquerware?

 Lacquerware refers to the sap of the lacquer tree, a tree indigenous to Japan and East Asia.
-The sap is extremely toxic and craftsmen have to be very careful while practicing their craft, not to poison themselves.
+The sap is toxic and craftsmen have to be very careful while practicing their craft, not to poison themselves.
 Processed lacquer tree sap is slowly, over several months layered onto ornate items, often adding colour to them.
 The craft is recognised as an officially designated traditional handicraft, one of only seven in Nagano Prefecture.

 What do they do at Chikiriya?